Physician Associate Studies MSc

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-If you're an EU student, you can apply directly to us or you can get an agent to help with your application.
+If you're an EU student, you can get an agent to help with your application.
 Check your country page for details of agents in your region.
-To find out what to include in your application, head to the how to apply page of our international students section.

 This course isn't open to students from outside the EU and UK.